lambi702/MLOps-TripleP/api/MLPIPELINE.md

 The integration of local and cloud storage in the MLOps-TripleP project's ML pipeline offers a balanced approach to data management.
 By keeping training data local for security and performance, and using cloud storage for predictions, the project optimizes both data handling and computational efficiency.

----

-## Test of Vertex AI to create a pipeline

-For this project, we tried to use Vertex AI to create a pipeline but this was not a succeesful attempt due to the complexity of the documentation and the lack of examples online due to the novelty of the tool.
-In addition, we were building in parallel the previously explained pipeline and it worked well so we decided to stick with it.